gatsbyjs/gatsby/docs/docs/configuring-usage-with-plugin-options.md

 }
 ```

-With the `optionA`, `optionB`, and `message` options passed into the plugin, the code for `gatsby-plugin-console-log` will be able to access the values `true`, `false`, and `Hello world` by their keys.
+With the `optionA`, `optionB`, and `message` options passed into the plugin, the code for `gatsby-plugin-console-log` is able to access the values `true`, `false`, and `Hello world` by their keys.

-For example, `gatsby-plugin-console-log` can access the message in order to log it to the console inside of the `onPreInit` API:
+For example, `gatsby-plugin-console-log` can access the `message` in order to log its value to the console inside of the `onPreInit` API:

 ```javascript:title=plugins/gatsby-plugin-console-log/gatsby-node.js
 exports.onPreInit = (_, pluginOptions) => {